tubsproject/syncables/README.md

 11. [Recommand](./openapi/oad/recommand-peppol.yaml)
 12. [Scrada](./openapi/oad/scrada-peppol.json)

+Of these, we look at the collections of sent/received invoice/credit-note documents.

 ### Sharding and availability
 In all cases, the way to retrieve document collections is to do a HTTP GET to get a JSON array.
 In most cases this can be safely be paged.
-Of these, we look at the collections of sent/received invoice/credit-note documents.
 First of all, let's look at difference in collection availability and sharding:
-* a single endpoint for all sent/received invoice/credit-note documents `(7)`
+* a single endpoint for all sent/received invoice/credit-note documents `(7,10)`
 * the API endpoint to use depends on the document type, there is one for sent/received invoices and one for sent/received credit notes `(1)`
-* the API endpoint to use depends on the direction, there is one for sent invoices/credit notes and one for received invoices/credit notes `(2,3,5,6,8,9)`
+* the API endpoint to use depends on the direction, there is one for sent invoices/credit notes and one for received invoices/credit notes `(2,3,5,6,8,9,11)`
 * documents can not be listed, you need to [keep track of the webhooks](https://dev-portal.dokapi.io/docs/overviewsend) `(4)`
 * outgoing documents can not be listed, incoming ones can be popped from a queue `(12)`